CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ## Techniques and concepts about fact tables
 There are techniques to define and build the fact tables inside star schema modeling.

-### Fact Table structure
+### Fact Table `structure
-A fact table contain the numeric measures produced by an operational measurement event in the real world.
+`A fact table contain the numeric measures produced by an operational measurement event in the real world`.
 Each row has the lowest grain in event; and the fundamental design is entirely based on physical actitvity in real world.

 The fact table always contains foreign keys for each of its associated dimensions; abd the primary target of the fact table to compute and dynamic aggreation arising from queries.